A 21st century school with a love for learning

-St. Bernard students nourished by their personal relationship with Christ and empowered by the Catholic church’s impact on society, become active Catholics who live and evangelize their faith.
+St. Bernard students, nourished by their personal relationship with Christ and empowered by the Catholic church’s impact on society, become active Catholics who live and evangelize through their faith.

 St. Bernard students are self-driven, critical thinkers who embrace being lifelong learners and who grow by fueling their intellectual potential.

-St. Bernard students lead through example by demonstrating integrity, responsibility, accountability, and self-discipline, knowing well their important role in community and country.
+St. Bernard students lead by example by demonstrating integrity, responsibility, accountability, and self-discipline, knowing their essential role in community and country.